-“Digital forensics and investigations is a critical feature of our Computer Security program; one that sets us apart from most other programs,” said College of Professional Schools Dean Aron Temkin.
-“Exceptional scholars in this area are rare, and so we are fortunate to have found someone with Huw’s enthusiasm and experience to carry forward the great work initiated by the Center’s founding director.”
+“Digital forensics and investigations is a critical feature of our Computer Security program; one that sets us apart from most other programs,” College of Professional Schools Dean Aron Temkin said.
+“Exceptional scholars in this area are rare, and so we are fortunate to have found someone with Huw’s enthusiasm and experience to carry forward the great work initiated by the center’s founding director.”

-Ranked #2 by the Ponemon Institute for cyber security in the U.S., Norwich University programs are consistently ranked among the best in the nation for cyber security education.
+Ranked No. 2 by the Ponemon Institute for cyber security in the United States, Norwich University programs are consistently ranked among the best in the nation for cyber security education.
 Norwich University is recognized as a National Center of Academic Excellence in Information Assurance Education by the National Security Agency (NSA) and the Department of Homeland Security (DHS) and has received designation as a Center of Digital Forensics Academic Excellence (CDFAE) by the Defense Cyber Crime Center (DC3).
 Beginning in 2002, Norwich University became a member of what is now called National Science Foundation’s Cyber Corps: Scholarship for Service program.
-Norwich recently announced it has officially partnered with the United States Army Reserves (USAR) to develop cyber-education curricula that align with federal standards and cyber security needs.
+Norwich recently announced it has officially partnered with the United States Army Reserves (USAR) to develop cybereducation curricula that align with federal standards and cyber security needs.

 Norwich offers a bachelor of science in computer security and information assurance (BSCSIA) with concentrations in cyber forensics and advanced information assurance.
-Graduates of that program have gone on to careers at NSA, DHS, DoD, federal law enforcement, and private sector organizations such as Booz Allen, among others.
+Graduates of that program have gone on to careers at NSA, DHS, the Defense Department, federal law enforcement and private sector organizations such as Booz Allen, among others.